MallaryRawls/HUGO/content/posts/2021-04-25-chaptersummary.markdown

 ## Rutherford, *Truths of History*

 I'm currently working on collecting data from this text and plan on using the same structure as above.
-I'm Rutherfords *Truths of History* is an *interesting* text.
+Rutherfords *Truths of History* is an *interesting* text.
 Rutherford uses quotes from *men of unquestioned authority* as her "truths" to cement that the way The South as been treated through historical texts is inaccurate and obscence.
 Rutherford opens her text with the following quote:
 > "The South is not given credit for the part she deserves in the making of the Nation.
 The text books that are now
 > being used are most unjust to her; the referenece books now in the libraries are most unjust to her; the omissions in history as now written are most unjust to her; the history as now written, if accepted, will consign her to infamy."